Ji-li Jiang: Early life

-Ji-li lived in a roomy apartment with a small bathroom.
+Jiang lived in a roomy apartment with a small bathroom.
 At this period of time, many other people did not have large apartments such as hers, classifying her as part of the upper class during the Cultural Revolution.
 During this time period, she lived with her father Jiang Xi-reng, her mother Ying-Chen, her brother Ji-yong, her sister Ji-yun and her grandmother for a brief period of time.
 Her housekeeper, Song Po-po, also lived with them.
 Ji-li was a star student until 1966, when Chairman Mao started the Cultural Revolution.
 When she was 13, her father, a theater owner was falsely accused of counter-revolutionary crimes and was detained and forced to do hard labor by the Chinese government.
 Ji-li was humiliated by her peers at school who blamed her for her family's "black", or "anticommunist" past, which prevented her from becoming a Red Successor, a person who would be appointed as a Red Guard when they were old enough.

-When the Revolution ended, Ji-li, later followed by most of her family, moved to Hawaii.
+When the Revolution ended, Jiang moved to Hawaii, later followed by most of her family.
 In 1998, Red Scarf Girl, a memoir of her life during the Cultural Revolution, was published and garnered a number of awards.
-Following the success of Red Scarf Girl, Ji-li continued writing books, notably The Magical Monkey King, a retelling of a traditional Chinese tale about the beginning of the trickster Monkey King's journey.
+Following the success of Red Scarf Girl, Jiang continued writing books, notably The Magical Monkey King, a retelling of a traditional Chinese tale about the beginning of the trickster Monkey King's journey.

 Adulthood

-Ji-li graduated from Shanghai Teacher's College and Shanghai University before moving to Hawaii in 1984.
+Jiang graduated from Shanghai Teacher's College and Shanghai University before moving to Hawaii in 1984.
 She graduated from the University of Hawaiʻi and began working as an operations analyst for a hotel chain.
-Ji-li became a budget director for a healthcare company in Chicago.
+Jiang became a budget director for a healthcare company in Chicago.
 In 1992, she co-founded East-West Exchange, promoting cultural exchange between western countries and China.
-In 2003, she started a nonprofit organization, Cultural Exchange International to continue and expand the cultural exchanges between the U.S., and Western countries.
-Jiang Ji-li currently resides in San Francisco, California.
+In 2003, she started a nonprofit organization, Cultural Exchange International, to continue and expand the cultural exchanges with the U.S. and other Western countries.
+Jiang currently resides in San Francisco, California.